Luis Perez (American football): Texas A&M–Commerce

 Perez nabbed the starting quarterback job over fellow redshirt transfer Gabriel Rodriguez in 2016.
 In doing so, he became the first player of Mexican-American or Hispanic descent to start at quarterback for the Lions.
 The Lions won 10 regular season games and repeated as Lone Star conference champions.
 The Lions defeated Colorado Mesa in the first round of the NCAA Division II playoffs, their first win in the Division II playoffs since 1991, before bowing out to the Grand Valley State Lakers in the second round.
 Perez was first-team All-Conference, a Harlon Hill Award nominee, and Honorable Mention All-American.

 In 2017, Perez and the Lions went 10–1 in the regular season and finished second in the Lone Star Conference behind Midwestern State University and qualified for the NCAA Division II playoffs for the third straight year.
 The Lions defeated Winona State in the first round of the playoffs 20–7 and then knocked off the top ranked team in the region, the Central Washington Wildcats, in a double overtime thriller, 34–31.
-In the Super Region 4 final, the Lions defeated a heavily favored Minnesota State-Mankato team by a 31–21 score, setting them up to host the National semi-final against the Harding Bison at Memorial Stadium in Commerce.
-It was the first appearance in the semifinals since the 1980 season when the Lions advanced to the NAIA national semi-finals.
+In the Super Region 4 final, the Lions defeated a heavily favored Minnesota State team by a 31–21 score, setting them up to host the National semi-final against the Harding Bison at Memorial Stadium in Commerce.
+It was the first appearance in the semifinals since the 1980 season when the Lions advanced to the National Association of Intercollegiate Athletics (NAIA) national semi-finals.
 The Lions downed the Bison's top ranked rushing attack 31–17 to advance to the National title game.
 Prior the national title game, Perez was awarded with the Harlon Hill Trophy, as the best football player in Division II.
 The Lions defeated the West Florida Argonauts in the national title game, giving A&M–Commerce their second national title in school history and their first since joining the NCAA in 1982.
 Perez once again was first-team All-LSC in addition to being named National Offensive player of the year, Lone Star Conference Offensive Back of the Year, and First-team All-American.
-He participated in the NFLPA Collegiate Bowl at the Rose Bowl in Pasadena, California for his final college game.
+He participated in the NFLPA Collegiate Bowl at the Rose Bowl in Pasadena, California, for his final college game.
 In his final season with the Lions, Perez passed for 298.3 yards per game ranking ninth throughout the entire NCAA, one of the only three players in all NCAA divisions with over 5,000 passing yards.
-Perez had completed 590-of-880 passes and had the Texas A&M-Commerce record of 22–3.
+Perez had completed 590-of-880 passes and had the Texas A&M–Commerce record of 22–3.